KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 We came up with the following operating model to graphically present the root cause identification process for CPU performance bottleneck:
 <p align="center"> <img src="https://github.com/KEDGERS/Draft/blob/master/Diagrams/a1cpuGraph.png?raw=true"> </p>

-Basically, a walkthrough the operating model would look like the following:
+Basically, a walkthrough the operating flow chart would look like the following:

+ 1. At the top of the flow-chart, we start with the outcome as observed by end users - In this case, the application owner is claiming CPU performance issues.
+The claim was backed **Throttling (time)** CPU resource metric.
- 1. First, **CPU throttling time** increases only if the container CPU Cap is throttled.
-We take that out of the operating table.
+ 2. **Throttling (time)** increases only if the container CPU is throttled.
- 2. Are you getting **non-voluntary context switches** for that container?
-If not, then **Physical CPU not throttled**.
-So that would tend to put us into the Not throttled bucket, unless you have some other theory and you need to dig into the kernel and debug further.
+ 3. Assuming **Throttling (time)** is not increasing, are you getting **non-voluntary context switches** for that container?
+If not, then that would put us into the **resources not being throttled** bucket, unless you have some other theory and you need to dig into the kernel and debug further.
- 3. Next, do you have **idle CPU**? if yes, then something interesting is happening such as interrupts and it needs further digging.
+ 4. Next, if **non-voluntary context switches** increases and you have **idle CPU** on the host, then something interesting is happening such as **interrupts** and it needs further digging.
- 4. If you don't have **idle CPU**, and if **other tenants are not idle** then you're going to have share contention. if they are the only tenant on the system then the physical CPU is throttled.
+ 5. If you don't have **idle CPU** on the host, and **All other tenants are idle** is NOT true then you're going to have share contention (or **CPU shared throttling**).
+If it is the only tenant on the system then the **Host CPU is throttled**.

 A similar process should be followed for I/O, networking and memory.
-Recommendation is to start with the final outcomes (such as operational metrics or/and user experiences) and then work backwards to come up with a differential diagnosis, so you can then identify the metrics related to one of those outcomes.
+Recommendation is to start with the final outcomes (such as operational metrics or/and user experiences) and then work backwards to come up with a differential diagnosis, so you can then identify the metrics and root causes related to these outcomes.
 The process should be modeled as an **operating wizard** that tells possible outcomes related to deviation for specific metrics.

 ### Designing the Dataset